robotpy/pynivision/README.rst

 ``ctypes_core_suffix.py`` complements the automatically generated code.
 The ``gen_wrap.py`` script creates ``nivision/core.py`` which includes the contents of the prefix and suffix Python files.

+The ``gen_wrap.py`` script reads an ``.ini`` file for Pythonic customizations to the wrappers such as automatic disposal and handling of sized values as arrays.
+The .ini file used is automatically determined by the nivision version in use (or can alternatively be specified on the command line).

 As ``Priv_ReadJPEGString_C`` is not exported on current Windows distributions of ``nivissvc.dll``, a custom implementation that uses GDI+ has been written in